-For more than thirty years, OneJustice has been working to expand legal help for Californians in need.
+For more than 40 years, OneJustice has been working to expand legal help for Californians in need.

 In 1979, law students from Hastings founded the Public Interest Clearinghouse in response to a growing need to support those interested in using their legal skills in the nonprofit or government sectors.
 In its early years, the Clearinghouse worked in collaboration with law schools to provide law students with information, advice, career counseling and support.